firdeus-dikellari/firdeus-dikellari/README.md

 ## 🔍 About Me

-I’m a cybersecurity specialist obsessed with the **collision between artificial intelligence and offensive security**.
+I’m a cybersecurity enthusiast obsessed with the **collision between artificial intelligence and offensive security**.
 By day, I research vulnerabilities in AI systems.
 By night, I test networks, break models, and build smarter defenses.

 My focus areas: